Mjz86/String/README.md

  the template size argument and type incompatibility dissappears (but does its job).

 # The Optimizations of Remove Prefix/Suffix, Push Back, Pop Back, Push Front and Pop Front

+* note that the null terminator retirement makes this harder for the `c_string`, mainly  , sharing substings will break cow more with null terminator  requirements( next release).

 Because the begin pointer is not limited to the beginning of the buffer, we can use the view semantics to remove the extra character without memmove.